 Once your acceptance letter for your studies in Spain, research or academic activities as a non-EU citizen arrives, it's time to take care of the top item on your relocation checklist: your student visa in Spain.

-There are three different types of student visas in Spain:
+There are 3 different types of student visas in Spain:

-As the student visa implies that you’re enrolled in a study programme, its validity depends on the duration of your studies.
+As the student visa implies that you’re enrolled in a Spanish university, its validity depends on the duration of your studies.

 Keep reading to find out the requirements, application procedures and costs for each type of student visa!